cotarr/irc-hybrid-client-dev-tools/README.md

 [gulp](https://gulpjs.com/).
 The gulp library files are listed in the package.json as development decencies.

-Configuration for the minify and bundle process is stored in Gulpfile.js
+Configuration for the minify and bundle process is stored in Gulpfile.mjs

 The package.json files, configuration JSON files, and the /docs folder are not included in the bundle.
 However, the /docs folder can be enabled as a help web page in the configuration using unbundled files.